Stochastic star formation activity of galaxies within the first billion years probed by JWST: Evolution of

-Our galaxies are hosted in halos of median (range) $\rm \log(M_h/M_\odot)=$10.75$\pm$0.01 (10.62-11.44), 10.56$\pm$0.01 (10.38-11.11) and 10.51$\pm$0.02 (10.40-10.92) at $6 < z < 7$, $7 < z < 9$, and $9 < z < 12$, respectively.
-We test the impact of a different SHMR by using the {\sc{UniverseMchine}} simulation suite \citep{Behroozi19}.
+where $f_b\approx0.16$ is the baryon fraction \citep{Moster18,Tacchella18}, and SFR is the derived SFR$_{10}$ from the SED modeling.
+Our galaxies are hosted in halos of median (range) $\rm \log(M_h/M_\odot)=$10.75$\pm$0.01 (10.62-11.44), 10.56$\pm$0.01 (10.38-11.11), and 10.51$\pm$0.02 (10.40-10.92) at $6 < z < 7$, $7 < z < 9$, and $9 < z < 12$, respectively.
+We tested the impact of a different SHMR by using the {\sc{UniverseMchine}} simulation suite \citep{Behroozi19}.
 We found consistent results, except at $z>9$, which is possibly due to the fact that this simulation suite was calibrated using pre-JWST observations.

 In Fig.~\ref{fig: SFE}, we show our derived $\rm \epsilon$ as a function of M$_h$ for our sample covering the low-mass end ($\log(\rm M_h/M_\odot) <$ 11.4).
 We do not observe any strong evolution with redshift and obtain a median $\epsilon$ of $0.06\pm0.01$, $0.06\pm0.01$, and $0.05\pm0.01$ at $6 < z < 7$, $7 < z < 9$, and $9 < z < 12$, respectively.
 We compare our results with the observational measurements from \cite{Shuntov25a}, who, using a different approach based on halo occupation distribution (HOD) and the UVLF, found a variation of $\rm \epsilon$ with halo mass consistent with our estimates.
 At $z<7$, our measurements agree within 0.02\,dex, while at $7 < z < 9$, our $\epsilon$ values are approximately 0.1\,dex higher.
 Our results on the SFE, shown in Fig.~\ref{fig: SFE}, do not suggest a significant (if any) increase in SFE in halos of $\log M \sim 10.3-10.8$, which combined with the measured values of $\sigma_{\rm UV}$, seems unlikely to explain the slow evolution of the observed UVLF at high-$z$ \citep[e.g.,][]{Shen23,Gelli24,Shuntov25}.
 However, we note that it is necessary to constrain the shape of the SFE-M$_h$ relation over a sufficiently large halo mass range (about $>2$\,dex) and constrain the position of the peak (if any) as the shape of the SFE-M$_h$ relation is more important than the peak value in the resulting UVLF \citep[e.g.,][]{Feldmann23}.
 Currently, our sample is too small to constrain the shape of the SFE-M$_h$ relation.
 Extending this work at both the fainter and brighter end will be crucial.
 Nonetheless, our inferred values for the SFE and $\sigma_{\rm UV}$ add further evidence that a combination with other mechanisms is likely responsible for the high-$z$ UVLF such as a negligible dust attenuation \citep[e.g.,][]{Ferrara23}, evolving top-heavy IMF \citep[e.g.,][]{Hutter25}, or locally varying SFE modulated by gas cloud density \citep[e.g.,][]{Somerville25}.